Sam Shankland: 2018

 In April, Shankland took clear first in the US Chess Championship with a score of 81/2/11 (+6–0=5).
 He finished half a point, two points, and three points ahead of Fabiano Caruana, Wesley So, and Hikaru Nakamura, respectively.
 He took home $50,000 in prize money, and increased his rating to 2701 in the process, breaching the 2700 barrier for the first time in his career and becoming the seventh American to pass the 2700 barrier.

 In May, he won the Capablanca Memorial, scoring 71/2/10 (+5–0=5) for a performance rating of 2831.
 This result vaulted him further up the world rankings, putting him at No. 30 with a live rating of 2717.

 In June, he won the American Continental Chess Championship, finishing clear first with 9/11 (+7–0=4).

 2019

 In January, Shankland finished with 6.5/13 at the Tata Steel Masters, sharing 7th place in what has been called the strongest tournament in the world.
 He drew his first ever game with World Champion Magnus Carlsen, and he defeated former World Champion Vladimir Kramnik in the final round (Kramnik's final classical game before retiring).
 Shankland reached a peak rating of 2731 and #22 in the World.

 2021

 In June, Shankland won the Prague Masters with 5.5/7 and a performance rating over 2900, the best result in the tournament's history.

-Shankland reached the quarterfinals of the 2021 FIDE World Cup, earning a spot in the 2022 FIDE Grand Prix.
+Shankland reached the quarterfinals of the Chess World Cup 2021, earning a spot in the 2022 FIDE Grand Prix.
 In the quarterfinals he lost on tiebreaks to GM Sergey Karjakin, 4–2.